Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/installation.md

 - source venv/bin/activate    - for Linux and Mac - every time you want to use the virtual environment, ie run the Harvester
 - venv\Scripts\activate        - for Windows - every time you want to use the virtual environment, ie run the Harvester

-The only setup you need to do after that is to configure the Harvester according to your needs:
+## Step 3 - set up the providers.tsv file with your site's COUNTER 5.1 information and (optional) change the sushiconfig.py values to what you want

 Look at the sushiconfig.py file and decide if you want to change any of the default settings.
+You can leave all of these alone if you like.
+The only ones really important to think about are 8-10.
+All of these options are explained in the sushiconfig-options.md file in the same folder as these instructions in the repository.

-Do this before you run the Harvester for the first time.
+If you are going to change any of the first seven ones, the ones that name things, make those changes before you run the Harvester for the first time.

 Then set up the providers.tsv file with the information about your providers and your credentials (eg customer_id, requestor_id, api_key).
 You can get the base_url and some information about how to get the rest from the [COUNTER Registry](https://registry.countermetrics.org/)

+You will find a template file you can download and use as your starting file called template_providers.tsv right here in docs where this installation doc is.

 You can maintain multiple providers.tsv files if you want to run the Harvester for just some providers sometimes.
 The program will always just add what it gets from the providers at the time you run it - it won't try to delete files or data from providers not currently in the tsv.